yaml/www.yaml.com/src/doc/index.md

 title: YAML Documentation
 ---

-YAML documentation is in the way!
+YAML documentation is on the way!